 -D flag of

-For example, you can change the compilers with environment variables by issuing these commands before launching cmake:
+For example, you can change the compilers by issuing these commands to set some environment variables before launching cmake:

 export CC=gcc-5.1 export CXX=g++-5.1